OpenNMT/OpenNMT/docs/training/sampling.md

 Alternatively, perplexity-based sampling can be enabled when an average training perplexity is met with the `-sample_w_ppl_init` option.

+!!! warning "Warning"
-**Note:** this perplexity-based approach is experimental and effects are to be experimented.
+    This perplexity-based approach is experimental and effects are to be experimented.
 This also results in a ~10% slowdown as the perplexity of **each** sequence has to be independently computed.